evan-a-blosser-1/Asteroid_Shape_Model_GUI_1.0/README.md

   A universal software developed to process shape models in OBJ format.
 Returns a file of positional data of each calculated Center of Mass for the tetrahedrons that make the polyhedron shape model.

+  This also has a method for scaling the shape model using a mean radius that can either be input by the user, or you can select to not scale the shape model.

 ---

 ## Apophis Recreation